bweew/gba-mod-player/README.md

 # how to add songs
+- use the python song_adder.py

+## adding manually
 - must have 64x64 pixel album artwork in graphics directory and .grit file you can copy an existing one and just rename it.
 - put music in /music. hyphens usually break the code its better to not use them.